keymanapp/keyboards/gff_awngi/README.md

 Version 1.2

-This is an Awngi (awn, አወጚ) and Xamtanga (xan, ኻምጣጛ) language mnemonic input method.
+This is an Awngi (awn, አውጚ) and Xamtanga (xan, ኻምጣጛ) language mnemonic input method.
 It requires a font supporting Ethiopic script under the Unicode 4.1 standard.
 The input method is also suitable for the large Ximtanga (Khimtanga, ኽምጣጛ) dialect of Xamtanga.
 The input method should be suitable for the related Qimant (ahg, ቅማንት) language though may provide excess letters